hpc/charliecloud/doc/tutorial.rst

 both examples included with the source code as well as new ones you create from scratch.

-This tutorial assumes that: (a) the Charliecloud executables are in your path, including Charliecloud's fully unprivileged image builder :code:`ch-image`, (b) Squashfuse is installed, and (c) the Charliecloud source code is available at :code:`/usr/local/src/charliecloud`.
+This tutorial assumes that: (a) Charliecloud was linked with libsquashfuse and is in your path, including Charliecloud's fully unprivileged image builder :code:`ch-image`, (b) Squashfuse is installed, and (c) the Charliecloud source code is available at :code:`/usr/local/src/charliecloud`.
 If you wish to use Docker to build images see the :ref:`FAQ <faq_building-with-docker>`

 .. contents::
    :depth: 2